Blog article

 Build an interview around failure cases

-For example: an inbound customer email arrives with a vague request.
+For example, an inbound customer email arrives with a vague request.
 The agent can search the knowledge base, read the customer's account plan, create a support ticket, and draft a reply.
 It cannot promise refunds, change billing, or send the email without approval.
-Ask the candidate what state the agent tracks, what it does first, when it asks a human, what gets logged, and how the system handles conflicting information.
+A strong candidate will slow down around the uncomfortable parts: what state the agent tracks, what it does first, when it asks a human, what gets logged, and how it handles conflicting information.

 This exercise reveals whether the candidate thinks beyond the happy path.
 A good answer includes bounded tools, confidence thresholds, escalation rules, visible action history, and a way to improve the workflow after reviewing failures.
 A shallow answer focuses on making the agent "more capable" without showing how the business remains in control.

 If you include implementation, keep it small.
-Ask for a tool schema, a state diagram, a narrow API handler, or a mocked agent loop with one approval step.
-The point is not to build your production system in an interview.
-The point is to see whether the candidate can make control explicit.
+A tool schema, state diagram, narrow API handler, or mocked agent loop with one approval step is enough.
+The point is not to get free production work.
+The point is to see whether the candidate can make control explicit under imperfect information.

 Hire for operation after the demo